warncke/immutable-core-task/README.md

 A `check` method can be specified that checks if the step has already been completed.

-The `check` method will be called with the exact same arguments that the step method was called with.
+The `check` method will be called with the same arguments that the step method was called with unless a custom `input` map is specified.

-If the `check` method resolves `true` then the step will be marked as complete without retrying it again.
+If the `check` method resolves with a value then the step will be marked as complete without retrying it again.

+If `check` resolves with a value that value will be merged into the task `data` using either the same `output` map as the `method` or a custom `output` map.

 If the `check` method encounters an error then the step enters an error state, the `method` will not be retried, and the `error` method will be called if